Login with Patreon

 “No.” Bellatrix frowned, tilting her head as she looked at her wand, as if trying to decide whether to finish her husband off or not.
 “He’ll live.
 In two or three months, he’ll be as good as before… I think.”

 She levitated the twitching heap that was Rodolphus Lestrange and gave Juno a smile full of yellow teeth.
 “Don’t stray too far from the camp, darling,” she crooned.
-“You killed one of their filthy mutts earlier, and the rest might try to nip at you when Mommy’s not watching.
+“You killed one of their filthy mutts earlier, and the rest might try to nip at you when Mummy’s not watching.
 You’d better rest for now.”

 Words said, her mother disappeared through the tent’s flap, leaving Juno alone.